-The COMPACT series 3SLC/3TLC support peripheral devices on an RS-485 bus (wired twisted pair connection extending up to 30m).
-Currently supported devices are CT clamps and MID meters (for example Eastron"Modbus V2" series, #230 for single-phase and #630 for three-phase).
-The COMPACT supports one device on the RS-485 bus per unit.
+The COMPACT series 3SLC/3TLC support 2 channels of peripheral devices via RS-485 (wired twisted pair connection extending up to 30m).
+Currently supported devices are CT clamps and Modbus RTU energy meters (e.g. Eastron "Modbus V2" series, #230 for single-phase and #630 for three-phase) on Channel 1 and DLM (dynamic load management) on Channel 2.
+The COMPACT supports one device on the RS-485 bus Channel 1 and multiple devices (other COMPACT chargers in a DLM network) on Channel 2.

 CT clamps are intended to be installed on the current-carrying live conductors ahead of the MCB.
-They monitor (every 0.5 sec) the total installation power (e.g., of an entire house or parking lot) and relay the values to the COMPACT unit, which can then regulate its output power to prevent the MCB from tripping.
+They monitor the total installation power (e.g., of an entire house or parking lot) and relay the values to the COMPACT unit, which can then regulate its output power to prevent the MCB from tripping.